HewlettPackard/c-spiffe/protos/README.md

 # Protos

-This folder contains the workload Protobuff specifications.
+This folder contains the Workload API Protobuf specification.
 For better compatibility, it was copied from [go-spiffe](https://github.com/spiffe/go-spiffe) repository.
+This is used to generate the C++ gRPC code for interacting with the Workload API.